Non-Surgical Treatment for Moderate to Severe Gum Disease in Pittsburgh

 This advancement in dental technology provides our doctors and hygienists with a tool to go beyond traditional deep cleaning without the use of a scalpel or laser.

-Perioscopy is no more invasive than regular deep cleaning, which involves scaling and planing of the root’s surface.
+Perioscopy is no more invasive than regular deep cleaning, which involves scaling and smoothing of the root’s surface.
 A local anesthetic is used to dull any potential discomfort, and the procedure takes between one to two hours to complete.

 Because the Periscope gives us close-up views of the area that requires treatment, we can avoid flap surgery in most cases.
 Flap surgery is a procedure using a surgical opening to give a clear view of, and access to, the area that requires treatment.